AnnaLenavonBehren/Discord-Email-Verification-Bot/README.md

 	SMTP_SERVER=""
 	SMTP_PORT=""
 	BOT_EMAIL="email address"
-	DB="desired name of the database, that stores the user-id, username, emial, token for verification and verified status"
+	DB="desired name of the database, that stores the user-id, username, email, token for verification and verified status"
 	GUILD_ID="id of the server"
 	PUBLIC_CHANNEL_ID=""
 	AUTH_CHANNEL_ID=""